 })

-# Usage: one breaker instance per session, not shared across sessions
+# One breaker per session.
+Never shared across sessions.

 breaker = CostCircuitBreaker(trip_threshold_usd=5.40)